rgarofano/mobowiki.github.io/_posts/2024-06-22-recommended-tools.md

 categories: misc
 ---

-All the parts listed below are intended for professional use.
+All the tools listed below are intended for professional use.
 If you are a hobbyist who does not plan to make money and or run a business using this equipment, cheaper options exist that can meet your needs.
 I will be providing both a "budget" and "premium" option where applicable.
 I will only recommend tools that I believe are suitable for professional use; therefore, budget does not necessarily mean cheap.
 In this context, budget means that it costs less relative to the premium option.
 I am defining premium as a more expensive option that includes some nice-to-have features you might value.
 The decision on which one is right for you depends on your own individual situation and preferences.

 ## Soldering Station